LGBTQ rights in Hong Kong: Legality of same-sex sexual activity

 As a British colony, Hong Kong's criminal laws against male homosexual acts were initially a reflection of British law, with a maximum sentence of life imprisonment.
 During the 1970s and 1980s, there was a public debate about whether or not to reform the law in line with human rights principles.
 As a result, in 1991 the Legislative Council agreed to decriminalise private, adult, non-commercial, and consensual homosexual relations.

 However, an unequal age of consent was established (21 for gay men and 16 for heterosexuals) with the law remaining silent about lesbianism.
 LGBT rights groups lobbied the Legislative Council to equalise the age of consent law, but were told by conservative lawmakers that the legal inequality was necessary to protect youth and preserve tradition.
 A lawsuit was initiated to challenge the unequal age of consent in court.

 In 2005, Justice Hartmann found that the unequal age of consent was unconstitutional under the Bill of Rights Ordinance, violating the right to equality.
 The ruling was upheld by the Court of Appeal, but the provisions were not formally removed from the Crimes Ordinance (Cap.
 200) until 2014.

 On 30 May 2019, in the Yeung Chu Wing v Secretary for Justice case, the High Court ruled in favour of Yeung Chu-wing, an LGBT activist who brought the lawsuit against the government in 2017, and struck down four further provisions under the Crimes Ordinance (Cap.
 200) imposing higher penalties for offences committed by homosexual men.
 Three further provisions were remedially interpreted such that they would no longer discriminate against homosexuals.
 It abolished the crimes of "procuring others to commit homosexual buggery" and "gross indecency with or by a man under 16".
 He also overturned "gross indecency by a man with a man otherwise than in private" and "procuring gross indecency by a man with a man".
 The three offences that now apply to both genders are "homosexual buggery with or by a man under 16", "gross indecency by a man with a male mentally incapacitated person", and "permitting a young person to resort to or be on a premises or vessel for intercourse, prostitution, buggery or homosexual acts".
-This comes after 20 years of activism to change these law, in which the government either refused or delayed, the secretary for justice during the trial, however, conceded to nearly all the changes, and agreed that these laws targeting gay men are incompatible with the Basic Law.
+This comes after 20 years of activism to change these laws, in which the government either refused or delayed, the secretary for justice during the trial, however, conceded to nearly all the changes, and agreed that these laws targeting gay men are incompatible with the Basic Law.